stashed/docs/docs/guides/latest/workloads/daemonset.md

 **Wait for BackupSession:**

-The `dmn-backup` CronJob will trigger a backup on each schedule by creating a `BackpSession` crd.
+The `dmn-backup` CronJob will trigger a backup on each schedule by creating a `BackupSession` crd.
 The sidecar container watches for the `BackupSession` crd.
 When it finds one, it will take backup immediately.

 Wait for the next schedule for backup.
 Run the following command to watch `BackupSession` crd,